 A. Type of Security.
-The land divider shall file with the agreement, to assure his full and faithful performance thereof, one of the following, pursuant to approval and acceptance by the County Court.
+The land divider shall file with the agreement, to assure his full and faithful performance thereof, one of the following, pursuant to approval and acceptance by the Board of Commissioners.

 1. A surety bond executed by a surety company authorized to transact business in the State of Oregon in a form approved by the District Attorney.